Skip to main content

 Each trigger has an enabled flag that controls whether it actively fires:

-• Enabled -- The trigger will fire at its next scheduled time.
+• Enabled -- The trigger will fire when its condition is met (schedule time or incoming webhook).

 • Disabled -- The trigger exists but will not fire.
-Useful for temporarily pausing a schedule without deleting the configuration.
+Useful for temporarily pausing without deleting the configuration.

-Disabling a trigger clears the next scheduled fire time.
-Re-enabling it recalculates the next fire time from the current moment.
+For schedule triggers, disabling clears the next scheduled fire time.
+Re-enabling recalculates it from the current moment.
+For webhook triggers, disabled triggers reject incoming requests with 409 Conflict.

 Trigger node showing enabled status